errbufferoverfl/garden.errbufferoverfl.me/content/books/ghost-work.md

 ## Summary Notes

-Grey notes within the first few pages that on-demand isn't inherently good or bad, a sentiment I disagree with, in later pages, she talks about how people working in ghost work often have this sense of urgency to not only accept a job,[^1] but to complete the task accurately or risk losing income.
+Grey notes within the first few pages that on-demand work isn't inherently good or bad, a sentiment I disagree with, in later pages, she talks about how people working in ghost work often have this sense of urgency to not only accept a job,[^1] but to complete the task accurately or risk losing income.
 To me this aligns to the [[white supremacy]] cultural habit.[^2] We see that by applying this sense of urgency it perpetuates a power imbalance between employee and employer while disconnecting ghost workers from their need to pause and reflect, which would guarantee a higher success rate and the need for companies to pay them more.

-Ignoring wether Grey thinks this work is good or bad, one thing we know for certain us like we've seen in the Australian fruit and vegetable picking industry, paying by weight picked, or in this case by task is ripe for abuse.
+Ignoring wether Grey thinks this work is good or bad, one thing we know for certain is, like we've seen in the Australian fruit and vegetable picking industry, paying by weight picked, or in this case by task is ripe for abuse.

 AWU Nation Secretary Dan Walton on fruit picking:[^3]
 > "The problem is too many farmers have become addicted to underpayment and exploitation as a normal part of doing business.
 This model isn’t inevitable in Australia, it’s just the one we’ve chosen in Australia,"